AL brought back democracy confronting violent claws of dictators: Joy

 Prime Minister Sheikh Hasina's ICT Affairs Adviser Sajeeb Wazed Joy said Awami League (AL) brought back democracy in the country by confronting the violent claws of dictator-extremists.

-He wrote this in a facebook post from his verified account today along with uploading a video content.
+He wrote this in a Facebook post from his verified account today along with a video content.

 "After wresting victory from the Pakistanis in 1971, Bangladesh struggled to establish democracy for many more years.
 After the assassination of the Father of the Nation Bangabandhu Sheikh Mujibur Rahman in 1975, the Pakistani-style dictatorship began in the country," Joy wrote.